 - 2 tablespoons grated Parmesan cheese

 - 1/4 teaspoon paprika

-- Cook spaghetti according to package directions; drain.
+- Preheat oven to 350°.
+Cook spaghetti according to package directions; drain.

 - Transfer to an 8-in. square baking dish coated with cooking spray.
-Cover and bake at 350° for 20 minutes.
-Uncover; sprinkle with cheese and paprika.
-Bake 5-10 minutes longer or until heated through.
-Yield: 6 servings.
+Bake, covered, 20 minutes.
+Sprinkle with cheese and paprika; bake, uncovered, until heated through, 5-10 minutes.

 This is a very good lighter version of turkey tetrazzini.
 I followed what other reviewers said and added sage and used turkey breast that was well-seasoned.
 I also used 10 oz. of chicken broth and 4 1/2 oz of white wine.
 I also suggest breaking the spaghetti in half to aid in serving it.
 Bon appetit!

 I've been making turkey tetrazzini with leftover holiday turkey for years but having been looking for lighter versions of my favorites.
 This is an excellent lighter version of one of my favorites.
 Will be making this many times in the future!!!

 I, too, thought it could have used more flavor, could be it depends on how the turkey was cooked originally.
 I may try adding some sage next time.
 Also like the idea of adding veggies.

 Was good but lacking some flavor.
 I would probably marinate the turkey to help with the flavor next time I make it.